Skip to content

 This important public right of way will be retained and enhanced within a green corridor as part of the open space proposals.

-Up to 30% of the new homes will be affordable homes.
+At least 30% of the new homes will be affordable homes.
 Bloor Homes is always happy to discuss local occupancy criteria for affordable homes with the local planning authority, if this is something that is identified as a local priority.
 This would ensure that people on lower incomes with connections to Eccleshall would be prioritised for affordable housing.

 We are not currently proposing shops in the development, as we are conscious of the importance of protecting and boosting footfall to businesses on the High Street and the garden centre neighbouring the site.